shaneholloman/langgraph-builder-guide/README.md

 These files serve as the foundation for your application but require additional work to become functional.
 The `/langgraph-builder-exports` directory contains the original exports that were used as starting points for the examples.

+> [!TIP]
-You can create your own boilerplate files using [LangGraph Builder](https://build.langchain.com/), a visual interface for designing LangGraph applications.
+> You can create your own boilerplate files using [LangGraph Builder](https://build.langchain.com/), a visual interface for designing LangGraph applications.
 You can also self-host LangGraph Builder using the code from [this GitHub repository](https://github.com/langchain-ai/langgraph-builder).

 ## Example Implementations